 Maternal Infant Health and Equity Collaborative (MIHEC)

-Registration is open for the next MIHEC meeting on August 15, 2019 in Saginaw.
+Registration is open for the next MIHEC meeting on November 14, 2019 in Ann Arbor.
 View details.

 Institute for Health Policy partners with IPPSR for Legislator Education

 Special long-term project supports health and wellness

 Michigan State University’s Institute for Public Policy and Social Research (IPPSR) will partner with the Institute for Health Policy (IHP) to create a hub for critical policy leadership, education and learning.
 The Michigan Health Endowment Fund announced a $434,891 grant to IPPSR on November 25, 2018.